jetsonhacks/bootFromExternalStorage/README.md

  * nvidia-l4t-jetson-multimedia-api
  * nvidia-opencv

- There are other packages installed, so that the configuration matches the default SD Card installation.
+ The script installs other packages, so that the configuration matches the default SD Card installation.
 These include:

  * libtbb-dev
  * uff-converter-tf
  * python3-vpi1
  * python3-libnvinfer-dev
  * Various Python2.7 support files

-As usual, configure these to your liking.

 ## Release Notes